coralproject/shelf/pkg/srv/query/README.md

 The query set execution supports the following types:

   - Pipeline
     Pipeline query set types take advantage of MongoDB's aggregation API (the currently supported data backend), which allows insightful use of its internal query language, in providing context against data sets within the database.

-        - Template

 QuerySet Sample: